 A.6.
-A city can be considered for accreditation if it can demonstrate that it has adopted the principles of inclusivity, empowerment, and participation of local stakeholders including indigenous and local communities and the civil society in decision-making and city planning and management.
+A city can be considered for accreditation if it can demonstrate that it has adopted the principles of inclusivity, empowerment, and participation of local stakeholders including indigenous and local communities, women, youth, marginalized and vulnerable groups and the civil society in decision-making and city planning and management.
 Describe how local stakeholders have been engaged and participate in the management of wetland-related issues.